 If you have any leftovers, this dish can be covered tightly and stored in the refrigerator for 4 to 5 days.

-It’s actually one of my favorite types of leftovers to indulge in for lunch, and I love that you don’t even have to transfer it to a different container for storage if you don’t want to.
+A pasta bake is actually one of my favorite types of leftovers to indulge in for lunch.
+And we have so many good ones, like our roasted red pepper pasta bake and a cheesy charred broccoli recipes.
+And I love that you don’t even have to transfer it to a different container for storage if you don’t want to.

 But I think the best way to package up the leftovers is to divide them into single servings, in microwave-safe containers with lids.
 Make sure to let them cool completely, then put them in the refrigerator.
 Reheat in the microwave when you’re ready to eat.